tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

  **4) Create a node project with npm**

+ - Type:

  ```js
  npm init -y
  ```

- This will create your **package.json** file with default settings, which are in an object literal, which should look something like this:
+ - This will create your **package.json** file with default settings, which are in an object literal, which should look something like this:

  ```js
  {